ipo-exe/flare/docs/principles.md

 ## 1. Stand-alone information

 Labels must encode **stand-alone information** relevant for identification and retrieval.
-Even when metadata exists inside the asset (e.g., EXIF in images, metadata in PDFs, georeferencing in rasters), the **label itself must carry enough descriptive information**.
+Even when metadata exists inside the asset (e.g., EXIF in images, metadata in PDFs, etc), the **label itself must carry enough descriptive information**.

 - A label should be readable by a human without opening the file.
 - A script should be able to retrieve or filter assets **based only on the label**.